vEnhance/napkin/.github/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Code of conduct

-1. Don't be a jerk.
+1. Be kind.